truher/frc-test/cv1/safety.md

 L_{WVS}^{EL} = 6300 \times \alpha^{-1} = 36 KW m^{-2} sr^{-1} \textrm{(at 10 mm, pathological case)}
 $$

-Our calculated radiance is  __exceeds this limit__ for the pathological case.
-Even the __average__ radiance in the non-pathological case almost exceeds the limit.
+Our calculated radiance  __exceeds this limit__ in all cases.
+In the pathological case, our calculated radiance is __one hundred times the limit__.

+The definition of "weak visual stimulus" is wavelengths over 780 nm, which is higher than the "Far Red" lamp wavelength of 720-740 nm, but only a little.
+I think we should be conservative and avoid the 720-740 nm range.The "Photo Red" range seems acceptable at 650-670 nm.

 ## Blue-light photochemical retinal hazard (300 - 700 nm)